If you intend to stay in Germany for up to 90 days within a period of 180 days, you have to apply for a Schengen visa.

 According to the so-called Schengen Agreement, a Schengen visa allows you to stay in the following countries for up to 90 days within a period of 180 days: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.

 However, you always have to apply for a Schengen visa at the consulate of the Member State which is your main destination in terms of length or purpose of stay.
 If no main destination can be determined, the visa has to be applied for at the consulate of the Member State whose external border the applicant crosses first.

-Visas must be applied for at the German Embassy or Consulate General in charge of the applicants place of residence (for example an Indian citizen with H1B Visa residing in Portland/ Oregon must apply at the German Consulate in San Francisco; a Chinese citizen from Bejing visiting the US on a B1/B2 Visa must apply at the German Embassy in Bejing).
+Visa applications must be submitted at the German Consular Mission that serves the applicant’s primary residence (for example an Indian citizen with an H1B visa residing in Portland/ Oregon must apply at the German Consulate in San Francisco; a Chinese citizen from Bejing visiting the U.S. on a B1/B2 Visa must apply at the German Embassy in Bejing).

-Please note that you cannot apply for a Schengen Visa more than 90 days before your planned date of travel.
+Please note that you cannot apply for a Schengen Visa more than six months before your planned date of travel.

 The following countries are NOT part of the Schengen area: Bulgaria, Croatia, Cyprus, Ireland, Romania and the United Kingdom.